dwightjack/yuzu/packages/yuzu/README.md

 };
 ```

-This is used to set a reference to component's child DOM elements.
+This is used to define references to DOM elements contained inside the component.
 Keys will be used as element identifier attached to the `this.$els` collection while values are uses as CSS selector to match an element (with [`Element.querySelector`](https://developer.mozilla.org/en-US/docs/Web/API/Element/querySelector)) in the context of the component's root element.

 **Array reference**

-If the key ends with `[]` the attached reference will be an array of matching elements (uses [`Element.querySelectorAll`](https://developer.mozilla.org/en-US/docs/Web/API/ParentNode/querySelectorAll))
+If the key ends with `[]` the attached reference will be an array of matching elements (uses [`Element.querySelectorAll`](https://developer.mozilla.org/en-US/docs/Web/API/ParentNode/querySelectorAll) internally)

 ```js
 selectors = {